superdurszlak/superdurszlak.github.io/_posts/2024-09-07-cloud-transformation-misconceptions.md

 The belief that cloud computing requires *special* software leads to excessive focus on software implementation, and may distract an organization from modernizing the infrastructure and its processes.
 Apart from under-appreciating if not overlooking the modernization efforts, this kind of mindset discourages code reusability, leading organizations to commit their limited resources and talent pools to efforts that might be unnecessary, and miss the opportunities to achieve better results with less effort and at a lower risk.

 {% capture cloud_software_bias_insight %}
 The attitude shown by Vanilla Solutions indicates that the organization - or at least parts of it - did not have a good understanding of cloud computing before committing themselves to a Cloud Transformation.
 As a result, the company missed a number of opportunities to build its cloud platform in a more efficient manner, and to simply re-use available software components in a new setting.
 The most striking consequence was hiring software developers for cloud applications, which did not always need to be written, while overlooking the fact there is no available infrastructure to run them on in the first place.
+A more economical approach would be to start building some cloud-based infrastructure, and evaluate which software applications could be onboarded to cloud as-is, and which would require adjustments or - as a last resort - rewriting.
 {% endcapture %}
 {% include case-study-insight.html content=cloud_software_bias_insight %}